sunggun-yu/envp/README.md

 config file will be created at `$HOME/.config/prw/config.yaml` if it is not existing when you run the `pwr`. also it will be updated by sub commands. but, you can update the config file directly if you need bulk update.

-> note: string values must be enclosed in double quote for YAML format

 ```yaml
 default: vpn-a
 profiles: